 - Staff and consumables:

-- Announcement of results: beginning of December 2020 (Starting grant runner-up project) or end of March 2021 (Consolidator grant runner-up project)
+- Announcement of results: after 20 December 2022 (Starting grant runner-up project) or last day of March 2023 (Consolidator grant runner-up project)

 Profile and conditions

 - For an ERC runner-up project only candidates who have applied for an ERC Starting grant or ERC Consolidator grant are eligible.